• 2017 ABCA/Diamond West Region Coach of the Year

 Newman earned a master's degree in higher education from Dallas Baptist in 2004.
 He did his undergraduate work at Texas Tech and received a bachelor's degree in family studies in 1997.

-Newman resides in La Jolla with his wife, Melissa, and sons, EJ, Jack and Joshua.
+Newman resides in Rancho Peñasquitos with his wife, Melissa, three sons, EJ, Jack and Joshua, and newborn twin daughters, Ellie and Claire.

 ERIC NEWMAN QUICK FACTS